LESSON GROUP 2 PART 1

-Wire coated breeds tend to dry quickly.
+Wire-coated breeds tend to dry quickly.
 When wire coated breeds have tangles or packed in coat it is easily removed while drying.
-They should be towel dried well and then dried with a high velocity dryer.
-Keep a towel under the dog to catch water spray, and again hold the dryer hose in one hand and a towel in the other, directing water into the towel as you dry the dog.
+They should be towel dried well and then dried with a high-velocity dryer.
+Keep a towel under the dog to catch water spray, and again hold the dryer hose in one hand and a towel in the other, directing the water into the towel as you dry the dog.
 Once the dog is about 90% dry you can finish drying it with a stand dryer, brushing the coat as you dry.
-If a wire coated dog won’t tolerate the high velocity dryer, they can be placed in a cage on a towel and allowed to cage dry for 15-20 minutes and then finish drying with a stand dryer.
+If a wire-coated dog won’t tolerate the high-velocity dryer, it can be placed in a cage on a towel and allowed to cage dry for 15-20 minutes and then finish drying with a stand dryer.

 CURLY COAT DRYING

-Properly drying a curly coated dog is critically important to how the haircut will turn out.
+Properly drying a curly-coated dog is critically important to how the haircut will turn out.
 You start by towel drying the dog well, pressing and squeezing the coat with a towel.
-You don’t rub a curly coated dog as this can create tangles.
-Then place the dog on a towel and dry with a high velocity dryer.
-Hold the dryer hose in one hand and a towel in the other, move slowly from the neck of the dog down to the tail methodically drying the coat from the top down.
+You don’t rub a curly-coated dog as this can create tangles.
+Then place the dog on a towel and dry with a high-velocity dryer.
+Hold the dryer hose in one hand and a towel in the other, move slowly from the dog’s neck down to the tail methodically drying the coat from the top down.
 You want to dry one section at a time, blowing the curly coat out straight.
 Once the dog is about 90% dry you will want to fluff/stretch dry the dog’s coat with a stand dryer.